 They draw what they’ve tried.
 “Okay, you guys—it didn't work.
 Draw that.”
 That's our evidence of learning as teachers.
 They might get it.
 They might not get it.
 But when they go on to learn about those circuits, the retention goes up because they have some connection to that knowledge.
 So when they come back to it in a year or two, they can connect to that situation.

 If we just base knowledge on memorization and regurgitation, we already know it’s not going to be retained for 80% of the students.
-Math, we're doing as memorization for a large part of it—you gotta memorize formulas when you get older.
+Math, we're doing as memorization for a large part of it—you have to memorize formulas when you get older.
 English, especially when I was teaching in England, you're memorizing grammar.
 You have to memorize dates and people in history.
 In science, you have to memorize the bonds… we're teaching the same skill, memorization, which is a great skill to have but we're using it in every subject.

 A lot of the time teachers are entering schools [after training] with these beautiful theories.
 But how to implement those in practice, let's say with 30 kids or 16 or 12, can be very difficult and very frustrating.